mrkkrp/dot-emacs/README.md

 learning `evil` to edit “vi-style”, but I estimated resulting effect to be not superior to editing with familiar Emacs key bindings.

-See my key translation map in `mk/mk-global.el` file.
+See my key translation map may be found in the `mk/mk-global.el` file.

 ## Key Bindings

 I don't use hairy default Emacs shortcuts.
 All frequently used commands must be as simple as possible.
 I prefer single keys and key sequences over key-chords.
-Even if it's not faster, it's better for health.
+Even if it's not faster, it's better for my health.

-With my Kinesis Advantage 2 QD keyboard, I make use of the keys in thumb clusters.
-I measured that I hit the “save” button often enough to put it to prominent position and so I did.
+With my **Kinesis Advantage 2 QD** keyboard, I make use of the keys in thumb clusters.
+I measured that I hit the “save” button often enough to put it in a prominent position and so I did.
 My thumb clusters also contain functions like “find file”, “switch to buffer”, “switch window”, and a key that starts a lot of sequential commands that I will describe in a moment.